 • Flour.
 All-purpose flour gives these a tenderness that you just won’t find when using other types of flour.
 We have not tried making these with a gluten-free flour.

 • Salt.
-A small amount of salt is VERY important to balance the sweetness of baked goods.
+A small amount of salt is VERY important for proper baking and to balance the sweetness of baked goods.

 • Quick oats.
-Oats provide a fabulously chewy texture and we’re using 3 whopping cups here.
-Use quick oats for best results.
+Oats provide a wonderful chewy texture and we’re using 3 whopping cups here.
+Use quick, not old-fashioned oats for best results in this particular recipe.

 • Chocolate chips.
 The quality of your chocolate truly matters.
-For best results, I recommend splurging on a quality brand.
-I always use Ghirardelli chocolate chips.
+For maximum flavor, we recommend splurging on a quality brand like Ghirardelli chocolate chips.
 We love semi-sweet mini morsels, but feel free to use your favorite baking chips.
+Mini chips disperse best throughout the cookie dough for melty chocolate in every bite!

 How to make this recipe

-1. Cream together the butter and sugars.
-In a large bowl, use a stand mixer or a hand mixer and beat the softened butter and sugars on medium speed until combined and creamy, about 2 minutes.
+1. Cream butter and sugars.
+In a large bowl, use a stand mixer or a hand mixer with a paddle attachment and beat the softened butter and sugars on medium speed until combined and creamy, about 2 minutes.

 2. Add eggs, vanilla, oats and salt.
 Add the eggs and vanilla extract; mix on high until fully combined.
 Scrape down the sides and bottom of the bowl, as needed.
 Add the oats and salt and mix on low until just combined.

-3. Combine the dry ingredients.
-In a separate mixing bowl, whisk together the flour and baking soda so there are no lumps.
+3. Combine dry ingredients.
+In a medium bowl, whisk together the flour and baking soda so there are no lumps.

-4. Add in the flour.
-Turn the mixer to low speed and gradually add the flour mixture to the dough.
+4. Add the flour.
+On low speed gradually add the flour mixture to the dough without over-mixing.

-9. Enjoy!
+3. Enjoy!
 Serve while still warm and gooey.
 Or enjoy them after they’ve completely cooled.
-In my personal opinion, I love them even more after they’ve cooled.
+We love them even more after they’ve cooled.
 This is when the edges get a little crispy and the inside is super soft and chewy.
 Either way… yum!

 Chilling the dough